Methodology

 Information in the ‘School capacity’ release has been derived from three data sources:

-• Pupil forecasts for the next five academic years ahead for primary and seven years ahead for secondary.
+- Forecasts: Mainstream pupil forecasts for the next five academic years ahead for primary and seven years ahead for secondary.

-Changes to School Capacity survey in 2022
+Changes to School Capacity Survey for 2023:

 Data coverage and quality

-All the data submitted by local authorities in the School Capacity survey have undergone a thorough data cleaning process with validation at source and at the department.
+All the data submitted by local authorities in the School Capacity Survey have undergone a thorough data cleaning process with validation at source and at the department.
 Anomalies have been raised with local authorities to check that the guidance has been followed.
 Except where noted, all data has been signed off by local authority’ Directors of Children’s Services (or equivalent roles) as complete and accurate.

 School capacity